WHAT ARE POWER SKILLS?

-W: Stands for “We” To be successful across all social situations, one needs to consider others in addition to their own interests and ideas in order to collaborate and have fun.
-Practicing flexible thinking and problem-solving skills are important POWER skills emphasized through the letter W.
+● W – stands for “We”.
+To be successful across all social situations, one needs to consider others in addition to their own interests and ideas in order to collaborate and have fun.
+Practicing flexible thinking and problem-solving skills are important POWER skills emphasized through the letter W. Campers are supported to find common interests or shared experiences to make connections with others.
+Friendship skills are practiced to nurture relationships at camp and beyond.

-E: stands for Energy and Emotion These two systems impact our self-regulation to be able to make a plan, observe, think about others, and problem solve.
+● E – stands for Energy and Emotion.
+These two systems impact our self-regulation and our ability to make a plan, observe, think about others, and problem solve.
 Campers develop an understanding that various levels of energy and emotional states impact relationships and their ability to be a part of a group and complete tasks.
+Campers learn about identifying “hidden rules” and “expected behaviors” and using strategies to regulate, manage anxious feelings or fears, and problem solve.
+Learning the concept of “size of the problem” and practicing appropriate reactions in relation to different problems is an important POWER skill.

 Making and Keeping Friends (handling friendship drama, conversational skills, and more)